Area Agency on Aging senior assistance programs Oklahoma.

 Address and phone numbers of Oklahoma aging offices

 Kiamichi Economic Development District of Oklahoma (KEDDO) Area Agency on Aging is for people in Choctaw, Haskell, Latimer, LeFlore, McCurtain, Pittsburg and Pushmataha.
-1002 HWY 2 North, Wilburton, OK, 74578-3607.
+The address is 1002 HWY 2 North, Wilburton, OK, 74578-3607.

 Creek, Osage and Tulsa is supported by Indian Nations Council of Governments (INCOG).
-2 West Second Street, Ste.
+Main address is 2 West Second Street, Ste.
 800, Tulsa, Oklahoma 74103.
+For information on help for seniors or the elderly, call (918) 584-7526.

 Counties of Alfalfa, Blaine, Garfield, Grant, Kay, Kingfisher, Major and Noble are supported by Long Term Care Authority of Enid (LTCA-E).
 Their address is 202 W. Broadway Ave., Ste.
 A, Enid, OK 73701-4048 and phone number is 580-234-7475.